 16. Make a list

 Prioritize the foods and items you need by making a list before you leave the house.
 This helps cut down on impulse buys and keeps you on track with the meals you’ve planned!

 It’s smart to clear the house with foods and goods that can easily be donated that don’t necessarily mesh with your goals and lifestyle.
 It’s also a great way to take inventory of what you do have to prioritize your next grocery trip.
 Also check out my post on Pantry Organization like a Pro to make sure you’re keeping the ingredients fresh!

 18. Make your own condiments

 Using frozen or leftover fresh fruit is a great way to make your own canned jams for several months ahead.
-You’re not wasting any fruit by discarding, but reusing!
+You’re not wasting any fruit by discarding, but reusing instead!
 Check out my recipe for Raspberry Orange Chia Jam to get you started.

 19. Be smart about storage

-Storing your bulk items in airtight containers like mason jars are great ways to keep your grains, nuts, seeds, and beans optimally fresh.
+Storing your bulk items in airtight containers is a great way to keep your grains, nuts, seeds, and beans optimally fresh.
 Arrange your refrigerator in a way that air is well circulated and keeps everything nice and fresh.
-I find it useful to store all my greens in large bags or bins to keep them fresh versus keeping them in store bought packages or wrappers.
+I find it useful to store all my greens in large bags or bins to keep them fresh versus keeping them in store-bought packages or wrappers.